Are you ready to explore how Ocean Insight can help you unlock the unknown?

 Whether it’s providing spectrometers for DOAS or insight for other monitoring solutions, Ocean Insight is privileged that our spectrometers may play a small part in the global effort to understand the direct impact of human activity on air quality and the environment.
 Part of our mission is to offer the spectral tools, knowledge and processes to monitor air, water and soil samples, providing researchers, government regulators and manufacturers with the insight necessary to preserve and maintain a clean, healthy environment.

-The need for timely and reliable data is growing in the maritime industry.
+In the maritime industry, the need for timely and reliable technology-driven data is growing.
 This is driven by a desire to facilitate and accelerate continual improvement in efficiency, cost savings, environmental improvement and regulatory realities.

 From UV to NIR wavelengths, absorbance measurements provide information about the chemical composition of materials in all states of matter.
 Learn how absorbance can be used to identify substances or measure the concentration of a molecule.